WhiskersReneeWe/StockPricePredictorInCommandLIne/README.md

        * different statistical testing, etc
        * Encode-decoder model option to allow variable input length for prediction
        * Add plots visualizations
+       * sktime, tslearn, fbprophet -- things to try later on when dataset is small
+       * Try Gaussian process to model shorter period to capture the uncertainties

 ## Introduction